 As the NAV hurdle was met and the annual dividend to be paid on 31 December 2020 will exceed the dividend hurdle, Management will receive a Performance Incentive in respect of the year ended 30 September 2020.
-The Performance Incentive will be equivalent to 0.2586p per Ordinary Share, or approximately £66,000 (2019: 0.2586p per Ordinary Share, or approximately £66,000).
+The Performance Incentive will be equivalent to 0.1713p per Ordinary Share, or approximately £45,000 (2019: 0.1713p per Ordinary Share, or approximately £45,000).
 Payment of the performance incentive fee is not deemed to be a related party transaction and is therefore not disclosed in Note 20 to the financial statements.

-Pursuant to historic financial intermediary arrangements with Hazel Capital LLP, Haibun Partners LLP ("Haibun"), of which Stuart Knight is a Designated Member, and CH1 Investment Partners LLP ("CH1"), of which Matthew Evans (Director of Gresham House Renewable Energy VCT2 plc) is a Designated Member, will receive a proportion of the Performance Incentive payments made to Management by the VCT and its sister company, Gresham House Renewable Energy VCT2 plc ("VCT2").
-Haibun and CH1 will share an amount equal to approximately 8.0% of the Performance Incentive paid to Management in respect of the "Management 'A' Shares" issued by the VCT and VCT2 in connection with the Ordinary Shares issued to Haibun and CH1 clients under the 2010, 2012 and 2014 Offers.
-The agreements were put in place prior to the appointment of Stuart Knight and Matthew Evans as Directors of the VCT and VCT2 respectively.
+Pursuant to historic financial intermediary arrangements with Hazel Capital LLP, Haibun Partners LLP ("Haibun"), of which Stuart Knight (Director of Gresham House Renewable VCT1 plc) is a Designated Member, and CH1 Investment Partners LLP ("CH1"), of which Matthew Evans is a Designated Member, will receive a proportion of the Performance Incentive payments made to Management by the VCT and its sister company, Gresham House Renewable Energy VCT1 plc ("VCT1").
+Haibun and CH1 will share an amount equal to approximately 8.0% of the Performance